B179675-2024/OSDR_TNBC/activitylog.md

 #### Wednesday 21/05

-- GitHub token approved, repository cloned to the workstation, tested token with first commit (successful).
+- GitHub token approved, repository cloned to the workstation, tested token with first commit.
+- Git push with token succesfull, then tested pulling.